John Bailey (Massachusetts politician): Biography

 Bailey was elected a member of the American Antiquarian Society in 1816.

 Congress

 Bailey presented credentials as a Member-elect to the Eighteenth Congress, but his election was contested on residency requirements.
-A House resolution on March 18, 1824 declared he was not entitled to the seat.
+A House resolution on March 18, 1824, declared he was not entitled to the seat.

-Upon returning to Canton, Bailey was elected as an Adams-Clay Republican; his subsequent re-elections allowed him to serve the Nineteenth and Twentieth Congresses.
+Upon returning to Canton, Bailey was elected as an Adams-Clay Republican.
+His subsequent re-elections allowed him to serve the Nineteenth and Twentieth Congresses.
 During his tenure Bailey chaired the Committee on Expenditures in the Department of State.

 Bailey ran as an Anti-Jacksonian in the Twenty-first Congress but was not a candidate for renomination in 1830.

+State Senate

-He was a member of the Massachusetts State senate, 1831–1834, and ran as the unsuccessful Anti-Masonic candidate for Governor of Massachusetts in 1834.
+He was a member of the Massachusetts State senate from 1831 to 1834, and ran as the unsuccessful Anti-Masonic candidate for Governor of Massachusetts in 1834.

 Death

-He died in Dorchester, Massachusetts the following year.
+He died in Dorchester, Massachusetts on June 26, 1835.